By Nancy Todd and Comments by Negu, The Blogdog

 Celia, Tomeo, Fatima, and I, craving bugs, flowers, and leaving the cement of Barcelona behind, took off for the Penedès wine region, right outside of Barcelona.
 Meandering through Penedès for green may have been an underlying excuse to taste wine.
 With over 270 wineries, we knew we would find the perfect one to visit.

-This business, family owned, produces 10,000 bottles of cava (the Spanish name for champagne) a year.
+This business, family owned, produces 10,000 bottles of cava a year.
 The family doesn’t sell to stores because they sell out each season by word of mouth.
-We headed around to the back of the house and went down three flights of stairs to a dark, damp cellar.
-Large wooden barrels were lined up on one side of a large room.
+We headed around to the back of the house and went down three flights of stairs into a dark, damp cellar.
+Large wooden barrels were lined up on one side of a room.
 The other side had orderly rows of green bottles with metal caps, mold richly growing on all the bottles.

-At this point, the wine was fermenting into bubbly cava and was thick and murky.
-The bottles are then lined up at an angle on cement racks and turned everyday for 28 days.
+At this point, the wine was fermenting into bubbly cava (champagne) and was thick and murky.
+The bottles were lined up at an angle on cement racks and turned everyday for 28 days.
 For some cavas, the process take two years.
-Of course, we sampled the cavas and all walked out with bottles of brut nature, which means cava with no sugar and lots of other things I don’t understand.
-I dont’t like champagne, and don’t drink it except for a sip at a well meant toast, I have now become a fan of cava.
+Of course, we sampled the cavas and all walked out with bottles of brut nature, which means cava with no sugar and lots of other things I didn’t understand.
+I dont’t like champagne, and don’t drink it except for a sip at a well meant toast, but I have now become a fan.
 I can’t believe I only bought two bottles.
 I will be back for more.

 Joan is going organic.
 The law states the plants and soil must remain chemical free for five years and his vines are now at the three year stage.
 Half the fun was getting there.
 You know the other half.

 “Between you and me, Sweetheart, that Joan is a handsome one.
 Now, I wonder if he needs a dog.
 I mean a reallllll dog.
 I don’t do tricks for just anyone. ”